dbonattoj/dbonattoj.github.io/_pages/about.md

 Beyond, my ventures include a real-time point cloud viewer, Gaussian processes optimization, deep learning for view synthesis, robotic bench creation, and expertise in web technologies.

 For more details, please refer to my [About]({{ site.baseurl | prepend: site.url }}/about/) page.
 Stay tuned for more innovations shaping the future of immersive technologies!

+Please find a more comprehensive list of my papers in Google Scholar.